Acidicts/MPad/README.md

 ### Case
 - The lid is [here](./case/Lid.step)
 - The case is [here](./case/Case.step)
+- The Custom encoder knob is [here](./case/Encoder_Knob.step)
+- The detachable stand that mounts in the two square holes in the back is [here](./case/Detachable_Stand.step)
 - Fusion 360 file is [here](https://a360.co/4gD1b6e)

 ### Key Mappings